Looking ahead to the 5th International Vitamin Conference

 Nutritional status and quality of life

-In addition to implementing practices to help healthcare
+In addition to implementing practices to help healthcare practitioners

 better support older adults, a growing body of evidence also suggests that